-That the Region of Peel endorse the advocacy positions as outlined in the report of the Chief Financial Officer and Commissioner of Corporate Services, listed on the April 14, 2022 Regional Council Agenda titled "Intergovernmental Partnership to Improve Digital Infrastructure and Address the Digital Divide";
+1. That the Region of Peel endorse the advocacy positions as outlined in the report from the Chief Financial Officer and Commissioner of Corporate Services, listed on the June 23, 2022 Regional Council agenda titled "Intergovernmental Partnership to Improve Digital Infrastructure and Address the Digital Divide"; and,

-And further that a copy of the report be shared with the local councils of Brampton, Caledon, and Mississauga as well as the Federation of Canadian Municipalities and the Association of Municipalities of Ontario.
+2. That a copy of the subject report be shared with the local councils of the City of Brampton, City of Mississauga and the Town of Caledon, the Federation of Canadian Municipalities and the Association of Municipalities of Ontario.